translate/translate/docs/commands/porestructure.rst

 *************

-porestructure takes the PO files output by :doc:`poconflicts` (a flat structure), and recreates the directory structure according to the poonflict location comments found in each PO message.
+porestructure takes the PO files output by :doc:`poconflicts` (a flat structure), and recreates the directory structure according to the poconflict location comments found in each PO message.
 After being restructured, the messages in the resulting directory structure can be merged back using :doc:`pomerge`.